ansible-collections/ansible.utils/docs/ansible.utils.validate_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>A data that will be validated against <code>criteria</code>.
-For the type of data refer documentation of individual validate plugins</div>
+                        <div>Data that will be validated against <code>criteria</code>.
+For the type of data refer to the documentation of individual validate plugins.</div>
                 </td>
             </tr>
             <tr>